drewreed2005/realdrew/_posts/2022-09-05-whereareposts?.md

 What will the game be called?
 What is the scenario?
 These details are still being decided...

-Feel free to leave ideas in the description!
+Feel free to leave ideas in the comments!